Amanda Rollins: Character within SVU

 In "Spousal Privilege", Rollins expresses the belief that domestic violence should be kept private unless the victim wishes to come forward, feeling that the police have no right to make choices on a woman's behalf.
 This leads to a conflict with Amaro, who witnessed his father regularly beat his mother, who refused to leave and report him.
 During an argument, Rollins drunkenly attempts to goad Amaro into hitting her, but he walks away.
-Much later in "Great Expectations", after having a child, she expresses disdain for a mother who did not protect her children from their father's abuse, and says the possibility that the mother is also being abused is no excuse.
+Much later in "Great Expectations", after having a child, she expresses disdain for a mother who did not protect her children from their father's abuse and says the possibility that the mother is also being abused is no excuse.

 It is implied in several episodes that Rollins is in a romantic, or at least sexual, relationship with Amaro.
 In one episode, a suspect asks if they are sleeping together; they do not answer his question and change the subject.
 When Amaro beats up a suspect, Rollins blackmails the suspect's wife to get him to drop the charges.
 In the episode "Reasonable Doubt", Amaro comes out of a shower in Rollins' apartment, and joins her on a sofa, clad only in a towel.
 It is confirmed in season 17 that Amaro and Rollins were romantically involved when Rollins discovers she is pregnant and says Amaro is not the father, meaning they did at least sleep together.

 The father of Rollins' child is later revealed to be Lt.
 Declan Murphy (Donal Logue), her former commanding officer.
 Murphy is deep undercover in Eastern Europe when he learns of the pregnancy, but he returns to New York to give her a direct line to him if she ever needs him.
 While Rollins is in labor, she suffers a placental abruption, almost resulting in her death, but she survives and gives birth to a baby girl she names Jesse.
-Her partner, Dominick "Sonny" Carisi, (Peter Scanavino), who comes from a large family, frequently assists Rollins with the baby.
+Her partner, Dominick "Sonny" Carisi (Peter Scanavino), who comes from a large family, frequently assists Rollins with the baby.

 In "Heightened Emotions", Rollins’ turbulent relationship with her sister is revisited, as Kim is granted parole after having apparently gotten sober and found religion.
 At this point, Kim begs to stay with Rollins rather than going to a shelter, and Rollins reluctantly agrees.
 However, near the end of the episode, Rollins finds Kim taking pills and accuses her sister of relapsing, only to learn that the drugs were actually lithium and asenapine, which Kim has been taking for bipolar disorder after being officially diagnosed during her trial.
-Kim then admits to Rollins that while she misses her former manic energy, this is the first time in her life that she has felt good about herself.